Alfred James Broomhall: New focus

 Broomhall's investigations as to whether the CIM could undertake medical work in Thailand led to three hospitals being founded there; also a pioneering missionary among the Mangyan people of the island of Mindoro in the Philippines for 11 years from 1953 until he retired.

 Writing career

 When he retired as a doctor, putting down his surgical knives, he started picking up his pen to record history.
 He spent over a decade going through the vast range of records regarding Hudson Taylor and the China Inland Mission.
-Consequently, he wrote the most comprehensive and reliable biography of Hudson Taylor.
+Consequently, he wrote a multi-volume biography of Hudson Taylor.
 Broomhall subsequently held a number of positions in the OMF's national office at Newington Green, London.

 Last visit to China

 In 1988, although in ill health, he obtained permission to visit the Yi again.
 He returned to the region in Sichuan where he had first ministered to the Yi people.
 He left in tears, declaring he wanted to return again in two years.
 By then he was deaf and paralyzed along one side of his body, but people ran to tell each other that Dr. Broomhall was back.
 A woman knelt before him with a ring, given to her by her mother.

 "You healed my mother.
 When she was dying, she gave me her ring and said I must give it to you."

 During a subsequent return in 1991, he donated US$20,000 worth of medical equipment to the local hospital.